Do you love the warmth of a wood stove?

 Or you could ask someone local if they had a metal barrel that they wouldn’t mind giving you.
 Free is usually better in my book.

-So once you have located a metal barrel, then you are ready to move on to the next steps.
+Once you have located a metal barrel, then you are ready to move on to the next steps.

 2. The Hearth Matters